Thorpe Park

 On 17 July 2007, as part of the financing for the Tussauds acquisition, Merlin sold Thorpe Park to the private investment firm Prestbury under a sale-and-leaseback agreement.
 The site is operated by Merlin under a renewable 35-year lease.
 As of 2023, the site is owned by LXi REIT plc.

-The resort's target audience is primarily teenagers and young adults, with rides such as Saw – The Ride (2009) and The Swarm (2011) being introduced.
 In 2014, Merlin also sought to broaden the park's appeal to families with additions including Angry Birds Land and the park's onsite hotel.

-Also for 2024, Thorpe Park adopted a new logo and branding, which the park stated was to "encapsulate the spirit of Thorpe Park".
+For the 2024 season, Thorpe Park adopted a new logo and branding, which the park stated was to "encapsulate the spirit of Thorpe Park".

 You might be interested